Where we got our money from in 2022-23

-The fire authority gets money from three main sources: Council Tax, business rates and grants from government.
+The fire authority gets its money from three main sources: Council Tax, business rates and grants from government.
 In 2022-23 we also received a services grant which is also from government but is a one-off grant.

-We have to make sure that when we set the budget for the year, we can afford to pay for the services we offer and provide.
+We make sure that when we set the budget for the year, we can afford to pay for the services we offer and provide.
 This includes any plans we make where we need to include longer-term commitments.
-A fire authority needs to ensure that it doesn’t plan to spend more than it has available, so agreeing the amount of council tax that the fire authority needs to receive each year is an important part of this process.
+The fire authority needs to ensure that it doesn’t plan to spend more than it has available, so agreeing the amount of council tax that the fire authority needs to receive each year is an important part of this process.

 What is the revenue support grant?

-This is a central government grant given to local authorities to finance expenditure on a service such as ours.
+This is a central government grant given to local authorities to help pay for the cost of delivering services such as ours.